A record amount was raised at this year’s Pop Up Art Weekend as over a thousand art enthusiasts descended on the Chilterns MS Centre in Wendover.

-No matter what type of MS you have, we offer online and in-person therapy and support for you and your family whenever you need it.
+Whether you have MS, Parkinson’s or you’re a stroke survivor, we offer online and in-person therapy and support for you and your family.

-There are many ways to get involved with the charity and make a difference to people affected by MS. Help us to reach our goal of £900,000 this year.
+There are many ways to get involved with our charity and make a real difference to people affected by neurological conditions.

 MAKE A DONATION